Internet in Bangladesh: Recent Growth and Current Status (2020-2025)

 Internet usage in Bangladesh has experienced exponential growth since 2020.
 By 2025, the total number of internet subscribers reached 77.7 million, representing a penetration rate of 44.5% of the population.
 Mobile internet dominates the market with 119.29 million subscribers, while fixed broadband connections reached 14.32 million.

 The COVID-19 pandemic accelerated digital adoption, with internet users growing by 28% in 2020 alone.
 By 2025, mobile data consumption per user reached 8.2 GB per month, a significant increase from 1.2 GB in 2020.

 The government's "Digital Bangladesh" initiative has been particularly successful in bridging the urban-rural divide.
 Internet access in rural areas increased from 28% in 2020 to 49% in 2025, though significant gaps remain compared to urban areas where penetration reached 78%.

 The economic impact of internet usage has surpassed earlier predictions.
 The digital economy contributed 4.2% to Bangladesh's GDP in 2025, exceeding the 2020 projection of 2.6%.
 The sector created approximately 350,000 new jobs by 2025, primarily in e-commerce, digital services, and IT-enabled services.

 Despite significant progress, challenges remain.
-Internet speed continues to lag behind regional peers, with average mobile download speeds of 39.85 Mbps compared to the global average of 45.6 Mbps (93rd in the world).
+Internet speed continues to lag behind regional peers, with average mobile download speeds of 39.85 Mbit/s compared to the global average of 45.6 Mbit/s (93rd in the world).
 The gender gap in internet access has narrowed but persists, with 48% female users compared to 52% male users in 2025.

+Cybersecurity

+With the rapid expansion of 4G and broadband services, the country's digital infrastructure has become a frequent target for automated cyber threats.
+Research conducted in early 2026 indicated a sharp increase in SSH brute-force attacks against local Linux servers, particularly affecting the financial and telecommunications sectors.